andre-st/amazon-wishless/README.md

 ```

-The scraper exports to `wishlist.xml`, which is generated based on:
+The scraper generates `wishlist.xml` based on:
 - the filter rules in `settings.py` (MAXPRICE, EXCLUDES, MINPRIORITY etc)
 - the old `wishlist.xml` (if exists) in order to identify changes